ARM IPO: Everything you need to know about ARM

 How much is ARM worth?

+However, some investors may remember that this valuation is still much lower than ARM's previous $80 billion valuation in 2021, amid the company's deal with NVIDIA.
 The value of the sale was directly tied to NVIDIA’s stock price as SoftBank would be taking a 10% stake of the US firm.
 The deal’s valuation was originally set at $40 billion, but during the global chip shortage, NVIDIA’s share price shot up and so did ARM’s valuation.

 Learn more about market capitalisation.